MichaelGit202/441_Project/lab03/lab03.md

 #### Action/Change
 >Why do you think this action/change will improve the agent?

    The agent will begin generating a DND story, hopefully, with a way of writing that matches a story-telling-like way instead of being very blunt.
 Additionally it will specify what it its writing, like the story or dialouge.
+Also the way the actions are formatted will hopefully fit the model like how regular prompts do.

 #### Result
 >What was the result?